Main CIF observation operator standard/std#

 carried out.

-More precisely, for every successive transform
+More precisely, for every successive transform of the main pipeline,

 the observation operator checks whether the output format of the precursor transform

-is consistent with the input format of the successor transform
+is consistent with the input format of the successor transform.

-This check includes the definition of the domain
+This check includes the definition of the domain (horizontal and vertical extent),

-(temporal definition) and of the unit
+of the input_dates (temporal definition) and of the unit.

-, it is possible to explicitly specify extra
+For each of the above-mentioned transforms, it is possible to explicitly specify extra

-parameters in the related component/tracer of the datavect
+parameters in the related component/tracer of the datavect as follows:

 datavect :